Rat infestation should never be ignored. Contact with food contaminated by rats can lead to severe diseases.

-When it comes to keeping rats away, Cayenne pepper mixed with horseradish, garlic, and sprinkled around potential mice, infested areas will repel every mice due to its strong smell.
+When it comes to keeping rats away, Cayenne pepper mixed with horseradish, garlic, and sprinkled around potential rat/mice infested areas will act as a repellant due to its strong smell.
 It also has the potential of keeping other insects like roaches and ant away from the environment.

 Traditional methods for getting rid of a rat infestation include the use of toxic poisons and traps.
 The technique can be dangerous for children and pets.
 Some people also don’t like the prospect of killing rodents.